tddome/GoProject/README.md

 Additional features are included, such as manager features for adding or deleting items, the ability to delete your account, and more.

 This is a small prototype we created for our CS 408 - Programming Languages class.
 We may expand on this project in the future.
+If you have any questions, you can contact at any time on Github (tddome).

 ## How to Install Go and LiteIDE